This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 I initially speculated that it would, however when I tried it my experience was… awful to say the least!

-Honestly I felt my pores looked way larger the next day.
+Honestly, I felt my pores looked way larger the next day.
 Perhaps it was just me, but that experience put me off the cream for life!

 Cicaplast feels very soft and sinks in well, whereas Cicalfate felt super oily and sat on top of my skin.